NEW: If you would like to read this post’s highlights as a WEB STORY, please click here.

 Average order value – is a significant metric that not simply averages out the number of sales on the site, but also the average order value.
 A similar example to the below, I would prefer to have 10 orders, with an average order value of €200, rather than 100 orders of €15 each.
 Each sale is important of course, but getting a higher number of sales, with a low order value typically means that you need more time to fulfil each order.
 This metric allows you to monitor your online shop average and determine the marketing campaigns or channels that are bringing higher valued orders.

 Purchase frequency – Frequent orders by the same customers can make a tremendous difference.
-Customers that make a one-time purchase are valuable of course, but if you manage to get a customer or group of customers that makes a purchase monthly or every few months, it’s even more valuable.
+Customers that make a one-time purchase are valuable of course, but if you manage to get a customer or group of customers that make a purchase monthly or every few months, it’s even more valuable.
 Frequent purchases are not something that every business can actually get – so the type of product or service that you sell will make a difference.
 In the case of items that need to be frequently replaced or refilled, frequent orders are essential.
 Frequent orders will also reduce your client acquisition costs considerably (marketing cost) as once the client is reached and an order is placed – if the client is happy with the service and keeps coming back, that is a big win.

 Abandoned carts – How many people are visiting your online shop, adding items to the cart, but never proceed to finalise the purchase?
 This information is critical, allowing you to closely monitor if something may be wrong on your website.
 If you see a large number of users adding stuff to the cart but never proceeding to finalise the purchase, could be: